How the Uniting NSW.ACT Board governs.

 The Board formally reviews and evaluates its performance with external support, collectively and individually, on a regular basis.
 The Board Chair also meets informally with each Board member to discuss individual performance.

 Board members are remunerated in accordance with a policy developed in consultation with the Synod’s Governance Oversight Committee, consistent with Synod Policy.
-Remuneration was managed within the Synod-approved FY20 remuneration pool of $660,000.
+Remuneration was managed within the Synod-approved FY21 remuneration pool of $660,000.

 The Board has a Policy and Process that guides the exceptional circumstances that arise if management seeks to engage consultancy services where there is a relationship with a Board or Committee member.
-During FY20, payments in line with the Policy were made for consulting and other services provided to Uniting by individuals/companies associated with Board members Gillian Coutts and Liz Nicol.
+During FY21, no payments were made for consulting and other services provided to Uniting by individuals/companies associated with Board members.

-Board member attendance at FY20 Board meetings is set out below.
+Board member attendance at FY21 Board meetings is set out below.
 Subcommittee participation is in addition to Board meeting attendance.

 Eligible to attend